(9/6/2024)

 Imagine directing an orchestra where musicians rehearse independently.
 String musicians keep to themselves, as do brass players.
 You run into percussionists now and then in the hallways, but sections pretty much operate in isolation.
 As you gear up for a high-stakes performance, you hope and pray everyone is in sync and the symphony is a success when it counts most.

 Though it isn’t a perfect analogy, it’s reflective of how many healthcare facilities operate.
 Each day, a myriad of components come together to shape your facilities, each affecting the next.
-From landscaping to safety, capital planning, compliance, sustainability, real estate and more, many functions build on one another to create comfortable and safe healing environments.
+From landscaping to life safety, capital planning, compliance and more, many functions build on one another to create comfortable and safe healing environments.

 As in our metaphorical symphony orchestra, players operate in silos at many facilities.
 Invariably, that disconnect creates plenty of duplicate efforts, wasteful spending, unreliable forecasting, and limited visibility or understanding of how various competencies impact one another.